 Additionally, Launch Academy has two full time staff members who run their Career Services department and who work very hard to make sure you get a job post graduation.
 They work with you on interview prep, resume writing, cover letter writing, and even help facilitate some initial meetings with companies that are currently hiring junior developers.

-- Best Decision for a Real Future- 11/20/2019Susan Ma • Software Engineer • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston • Verified via LinkedIn
+- Best Decision for a Real Future- 11/20/2019Susan Ma • Software Engineer • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston • Verified via LinkedIn

 - Full support from staff throughout admissions, during the program itself, and post-graduation